Shrimp and grits are a classic southern comfort food!

 - In a large pan bring chicken stock to a rolling boil.
 Slowly pour in grits, while stirring constantly (if you just dump it in you'll get a giant nasty clump)

 - Reduce heat to low and continue stirring until grits thicken.
-Pour in cream and mix well.
+Pour in cream, then seasoned salt, and mix well.

 - When grits have thickened again and are heated through, stir in cheese.